OpenScienceRoadmap/roadmap/review/README.md

-Artifacts related to review, including peer review, in the open science ecosystem.
+Artifacts related to review, including peer review, in the open science tools ecosystem.